RUINART "SECOND SKIN"

 Environmentally friendly "Second Skin" cover | Promotion of the circular economy | One hundred percent recyclable

 With the "Second Skin" packaging, the champagne house Ruinart is launching a symbol of the contemporary, environmentally friendly understanding of luxury.
 The cover is made of recyclable paper (one hundred percent natural wood fibers) and looks stylish at the same time.
-The new ecological cover replaces the conventional gift box.
-With its new ecological packaging, Ruinart makes a contribution to the environment and promotes the minimization of waste and the circular economy.
+The new ecological packaging replaces the traditional gift box.
+With its new ecological packaging, Ruinart is contributing to the environment and promoting waste minimisation and the circular economy.

 Modern values and traditional design: one hundred percent recyclable cover for the iconic Ruinart bottle silhouette